-With a BSc in Geography and Regional Planning from the New University of Lisbon (1995), he obtained an MSc in Conservation (1996) from the University College London (UCL).
+With a BSc in Geography and Regional Planning from the NOVA University of Lisbon (1995), he obtained an MSc in Conservation (1996) from the University College London (UCL).
 He went on to read for his PhD in Geography (2000) jointly developed at the Natural History Museum in London and UCL.

-Currently, he is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid where he also serves as Deputy-Director for Scientific and Professional Training.
-He is also Visiting Professor (Chair in Biodiversity) at the University of Évora, while keeping a honorary position at the Imperial College London.
+Currently, he is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid.
+He is also Visiting Professor (Chair in Biodiversity) at the University of Évora.
 In the past, he held faculty or research positions at the Imperial College London, the University of Copenhagen, the University of Oxford, the CNRS, and the Natural History Museum in London.

 The academic contribution of Araújo can be appraised by his publication record (>250 publications), by the attention his articles received by peers (he has been listed as ‘highly cited‘ by Thomson Reuters every year between 2014 and 2021) and by the track record of the scientists he mentored (over 60 researchers and students).